kunalj101/python_intro_hackathon/chapter2.md

 *** =instructions

-- Use list.append(<element>) to append values in a list
-- Iterate over list to access each element of list
+- Iterate over all values of list using for loop
+- Use % modulus operator to return remainder e.g. 4%2 will result to 0 and 5%2 to 1

 *** =hint

-- Use <, >, <=, >=, == and != for comparison
-- Use len(list) to return  length of string
-- % operator helps to return remainder e.g. 4 % 3 would be 1
+- Write an expression x % 2 == 0 to check x is even or not

 *** =pre_exercise_code